mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Flow
     Only applicable with build-up.
 Spacing
-    The spacing of the liquefy dabs.
+    The spacing of the liquify dabs.
 Reverse
     Reverses the action, so grow becomes shrink, rotate results in clockwise becoming counter-clockwise.

 .. figure:: /images/en/Krita_transforms_deformvsliquefy.png

-   liquefy on the left and deform brush on the right.
+   liquify on the left and deform brush on the right.

-Krita also has a :ref:`deform_brush_engine` which is much faster than liquefy, but has less quality.
+Krita also has a :ref:`deform_brush_engine` which is much faster than liquify, but has less quality.
 If you are attempting to make liquefy a little faster, note that it speeds up with the less information it needs to process, so working with liquefy within a selection or using liquefy on a separate layer with little on it will greatly enhance the speed.

 Recursive Transform
 -------------------